Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/1-before-deployment.md

     - By default we create 6 **private** subnets across 3 Availability Zones.
     - By default we create 3 **public** subnets across 3 Availabilit Zones if public subnet support is enabled.
     - You may instead choose to create your own subnets.
 If so **you must use the provided Combine route tables to enable airgap emulation**.
+- What CIDR Block can Combine reserve to deploy Combine resources?
+    - By default we use `10.0.254.0/24` and `10.0.255.0/24`.
+We require at least a pair of `/24` CIDR Blocks.

 ### VPC Configuration - Optional

 There are several optional VPC Configuration options that are not required but that you may want to be aware of:

+- We can specify a custom security group to restrict public access to the Combine Dashboard / Bastion.
+    - You create this security group and provide us the Security Group ID.
+You can then control access to the Combine Dashboard / Bastion via that Security Group once it has been applied to Combine via our AWS CloudFormation templates.
+- We can schedule the shutdown of some Combine resources during off hours using a `cron` expression.
+    - By default this is `disabled` but can be enabled and scheduled at your request.
+- We can modify the AirGap Emulation be more permissive depending on your Team's needs.
+    - By default the AirGap Emulation blocks all outbound traffic.
+    - It can be modified to allow outbound calls to a specific set of domains and/or in accordance with a set of firewall rules.
+    - It can be modified to allow outbound calls to any domain but still report each outbound call as an Alert.

+### Emulation Configuration - Optional

+There are many many optional Emulation Configuration options that can be adjusted to conform Combine to your production environment's sponsor.
+For example:

+- We can allow/restrict additional AWS Services.
+- We can allow/restrict additional features of AWS Services.
+- We can allow/restrict additional means of Authentication/Authorization to AWS IAM.
+- For CAP/SCAP enabled emulations we can adjust the duration of the CAP/SCAP Token used to log into the AWS Dashboard.
+    - By default this is 60 minutes in the production environment but can be extended by request to up to 12 hours.
+However this requires approval from the production environment's sponsor.

+Almost any aspect of the emulation can be configured or extended so please let the Combine Support Team if you have any questions.